-According to a top Los Angeles car accident lawyer at The Barnes Firm, if your answer to both of those questions is yes, your employer can likely be held liable, and you should seek trusted legal counsel to determine the next steps that are best for you.
+According to a top car accident lawyer at The Barnes Firm, if your answer to both of those questions is yes, your employer can likely be held liable, and you should seek trusted legal counsel to determine the next steps that are best for you.

 Company Car or Personal Car: Which is Better for Business Use?

 The question of whether your employer is liable for your car accident-related injuries can also be determined by the car you were driving.
 Any time you’re driving a company car during the workday, your employer can be held liable.
 If you were driving your own car, however, you’ll need to have been conducting business when the accident occurred in order to hold your employer liable.

 For example, if you were driving your personal car to pick up a package at the store for your employer but decided to make a detour to your home after getting the package, you might not be able to claim damages from your employer.
 However, a car accident lawyer says if you drove your vehicle directly to the store and directly back, there’s less gray area and it’s more likely you’d be able to recover compensation.

 Any time you’re involved in a car accident, it’s always in your best interest to consult a knowledgeable car accident lawyer.
 The Barnes Firm has several attorneys known for providing outstanding client service and delivering the best possible results.
 We understand what it takes to win the compensation their clients deserve.